Hal Jordan: 2000s

 In 2004, DC launched the Green Lantern: Rebirth miniseries which brought Hal Jordan back to life and made him a Green Lantern once again, and in a redesigned Corps uniform.
 Shortly after the conclusion of Rebirth, DC Comics began a new Green Lantern (vol. 4) series, beginning with a new #1 and retconning his past murders as Parallax as the result of an intergalactic fear-driven parasite.
 The Green Lantern Corps has also been successfully rebuilt.
 Despite the revelation that Hal's past villainous activity was because of the influence of the parasite Parallax, many of his fellow Corps officers are unwilling to trust him, even Jordan, on some levels, believes the reason that Parallax succeeded in possessing him was because he surrendered to it, and thus acknowledges that he truly has a dark side.
 Despite being freed from Parallax, his experience also leads him occasionally to have a lack of confidence and self-doubt, making him no longer a daredevil he once was.
 Jordan also becomes friends with Kyle Rayner after their first battle with Parallax.
 In the new volume, Jordan moves to the nearly deserted Coast City, which is slowly being rebuilt.
-Reinstated as a captain in the United States Air Force, Jordan now works in the test pilot program at Edwards Air Force Base.
+Reinstated as a pilot in the United States Air Force, Jordan now works in the test pilot program at Edwards Air Force Base.
 The series introduces new supporting characters for Hal, including a man from his and his late-father's pasts, Air Force General Jonathan "Herc" Stone, who learns his secret identity during a battle with the Manhunters and acts as his ally.
 He also begins to develop a romantic attraction with his fellow pilot, the beautiful Captain Jillian "Cowgirl" Pearlman.
 Returning characters also include Carol Ferris, Tom Kalmaku, and Jordan's younger brother James Jordan with his sister-in-law Susan and their children, Howard and Jane.

-In this new title, he faces revamped versions of his Silver Age foes such as Hector Hammond, The Shark and Black Hand.
+In this new title, he faces revamped versions of his Silver Age foes such as Hector Hammond, Shark and Black Hand.
 A new account of Green Lantern's origins is also released as part of this series.
 In this new origin, Hal Jordan is working as an assistant mechanic under Tom Kalmaku, barred from flying due to his insubordination while in the USAF and his employer's lingering guilt about his father's death in the line of duty.
 Green Lantern Abin Sur, while fighting the villain Atrocitus, crashes near Coast City.
 Knowing he is close to death, Sur sends his ring to seek a replacement (as all rings do when their wearer dies), and his ring fetches Jordan.
 Sur then informs Jordan that he is to replace him as the Green Lantern of Sector 2814.